-half of Australians aged 16 – 85 will experience mental illness at some point in their life.
-That stat
+- Almost 50% of Australians aged 16 – 85 have had a mental disorder at some point in their life.

-can sound scary, but the good news is, many mental health issues can be managed if you get help.
+These stats show a rise in mental health issues, especially in young people.2 They can sound scary, but the good news is that many mental health issues can be managed if you get help.

 The other good news is that private health insurance

 cover some of the cost of mental health treatment, too.

 Here’s what can be covered by private health insurance, and how it works.

 When you get mental health treatment outside of hospital, consultations with a Psychologist or Clinical

 What can a Psychologist or Clinical Psychologist help you with?

 and Clinical Psychologists can help manage a wide range of mental health issues such as depression, anxiety,

 stress, addictions and eating disorders.